 He goes on to paint a picture of the temptations he himself endured in the scorching wilderness: his skin as black as an African’s, nothing but cold water to soothe his tears and groans, his only companions the scorpions and wild beasts.
 In his meditations, I often found myself among chorus-lines of girls.
 My face was pale with fasting, my body was cold as ice, but my mind was hot with desire, and though my flesh was all but dead, the fires of lust kept bubbling up before me.

 Keep in mind that all this is addressed to an aristocratic Roman lady, raised in the strictest propriety whether by Christian or pagan parents.
 When this sort of thing was passed around it must have provoked great indignation, besides the inevitable sniggers about what really went on between Jerome and his nuns.
-The distrust felt by moderate Christians, some of whom had themselves been sharply satirized in the monk’s letters, was now turning to suspicion and anger.
-At one time he had been seen as successor to the ailing Damasus; now his name was met with curses and warding-off signs.
+The unease felt by moderate Christians, some of whom had themselves been sharply satirized in the monk’s letters, was now turning to suspicion and anger.
+At one time he had been seen as a possible successor to the ailing Damasus; now his name was met with curses and warding-off signs.
 Not quite a Rasputin, perhaps, but he was believed capable of anything.

 The decisive point came with the death of Blesilla, daughter of Paula, the wealthiest and closest of Jerome’s friends.
 As a young widow Blesilla was of course unable to consecrate herself as a virgin, so instead she threw herself into an extreme regimen that must have pleased her teacher.
-Her privations succeeding in stilling her desires – forever.
+Her disciplines succeeded in stilling her desires – forever.
 After the funeral, Jerome rebuked Paula for her excessive show of grief.

 It was not long afterward that he was driven from the city, to the cry that all monks should be thrown in the Tiber.
 He fled to Palestine, followed by Paula, and there they established monastic communities where they spent their remaining decades.
-Jerome continued his pugnacious ways: in his old age he angered some local heretics to the point that they burned his monastery to the ground.
+Jerome continued his bellicose ways: in his old age he angered some local heretics to the point that they burned his monastery to the ground.

 Little of the saintly accrues to Jerome, and I somehow can’t picture anyone praying to him in Heaven, unless it is for guidance on some gnarly verse of Ecclesiastes.
 He was elevated by the Church for his devotion to scripture and his scholarship — too much of which consisted of poring over the Old Testament for passages that could be imagined to foretell incidents in the New.